In this article, you can read about the latest website hacking statistics from 2022.

 This is because WordPress is an open-source ecosystem that is reliant on third-party developers, and without plugins, users cannot extend the basic functionalities of the platform.
 A lot of developers or WordPress website owners have experienced attacks and hacks because of plugin vulnerabilities.

 Do you want to set up auto-update for vulnerable WordPress plugins?
 Learn more on how to do that here.

 WordPress websites are a top target for hackers because of their massive user base.
-BuiltWith tracks over 27 million websites live WordPress sites.
+BuiltWith tracks over 30 million websites live WordPress sites (data from March 2022).